dotnet/android/Documentation/guides/BuildProcess.md

     This property is `False` by default.

+-   **AndroidEnableD8** &ndash; A boolean property that determines whether or not use Google's new dexer (dx.jar alternative).

 -   **AndroidEnableMultiDex** &ndash; A boolean property that determines whether or not multi-dex support will be used in the final `.apk`.